joooeoeee/protocol-v2/README.md

 INFURA_KEY=""

-# Optional Etherscan key, for automatize the verification of the contracts at Etherscan
+# Optional Etherscan key, for automate the verification of the contracts at Etherscan
 ETHERSCAN_KEY=""

 # Optional, if you plan to use Tenderly scripts